snaplet/docs-old/docs/tutorials/supabase-integration.md

 ![Snaplet onboarding connect your database](../../static/screenshots/supabase-integration/onboarding_connect_db.png)

-You’ll then want to enter the credentials of the Postgres database you would like to connect to Snaplet.
-You can find these credentials in your Supabase console under Settings > Project Settings > Database > Connection info.
-Right at the bottom of the page, you will find the connection string.
-Alternatively, you can copy each of the values under ‘Connection Info’ respectively and paste them into Snaplet.
+You’ll then want to enter the credentials of your production Supabase project.
+Find the "Connection string" in Supabase via `Organization > Project > Settings > Database > Connection string` (At the bottom of the page.)

 Remember that the password is the same password you used when creating the Supabase project.
-If you do not remember the password, you can always reset the database password on this same screen.

 ![Supabase console connection info](../../static/screenshots/supabase-integration/supabase_connection_info.png)